 If you’re doing it right, your brand is everywhere for your audience.
 Or at least that’s the goal.
 It’s a tough goal to achieve, though, if you don’t really have a good handle on what “everywhere” means.
-To really nail your messaging to your audience, you need to know which brand touchpoints are most critical for the specific people you care about talking to.
+To really nail your messaging, you need to know which brand touchpoints are most critical for the specific audience you care about talking to.

 So what does that mean?
-What is a brand touchpoint really, and which ones are the ones you should be focusing on?
+What is a brand touchpoint really, and which ones should you be focusing on?
 Let’s take a look at a short list of brand touchpoints that you can chain together to build out your ideal customer journey, from awareness all the way to the point of sale.

 What is a brand touchpoint?